 Maybe you are building your first home?
-Or perhaps you’re remodeling your older home and are considering whether or not a tankless water heater might be right for you and your family.
-Considering that as much as 14% of a home’s energy budget is consumed by heating water, the one you choose will not only have a lasting impact on your quality of life but will have long-lasting implications on your wallet, as well.
+Or perhaps you’re remodeling your older home and are considering whether or not a traditional hot water tank might be right for you and your family.
+Considering that as much as 18% of a home’s energy budget is consumed by heating water, the one you choose will not only have a lasting impact on your quality of life but will have long-lasting implications on your wallet, as well.

-Traditional storage water heaters keep water hot by firing up any time the water at the heating elements falls below the set temperature.
+Traditional hot water tanks (also known as storage water heaters) keep water hot by firing up any time the water at the heating elements falls below the set temperature.
 Depending on the number of people in the household, tank capacity, temperature setting, and length of delivery piping, a storage heater might run for up to five hours each day, maybe more.
-Because it can often draw power for over 3 hours at a time, it is considered a continuous heating appliance device according to the National Electric Code.
+Because it can often draw power for over three hours at a time, it is considered a continuous heating appliance device according to the National Electric Code.

 Here are four other things to keep in mind:

-Tankless hot water heaters are available in point of use or whole-house sizes.
+- Usage: Tankless water heaters are available in point-of-use or whole-house sizes.
 You will need to calculate how many appliances or fixtures need hot water in order to determine the best size unit for your home.
 If you think you will need to run the dishwasher while someone else is showering, assume a larger gallons-per-minute (GPM) demand will be in order to meet your overall hot water needs.
 Take into account water usage, too: A bathroom needs less water than a kitchen, a dishwasher less than a shower, and so on.

-The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will last longer and have lower operating and energy costs, which offset its higher purchase price.
+- Cost: The initial cost of a tankless water heater may be greater than that of a conventional hot water tank, but tankless water heaters will last longer and have lower operating and energy costs, which offset its higher purchase price.
 Most tankless water heaters have a life expectancy of more than 20 years.
 In contrast, storage water heaters last only 8-12 years.

 Did you know?

 According to the U.S. Energy Information Administration, the average American household spends about $2,024 each year on energy costs.
-A whopping 14% (or $280) of that amount is water heating.
-The Heatworks’ family of tankless electric water heaters are 99% energy efficient.
+A whopping 14-18% (or $280) of that amount is water heating.
+The MODEL 3 Water Heater is 99% energy efficient.
 That means you will get more hot water and reduce the overall cost of heating your family’s water by about 40%.
 That's $112 back in your pocket each year.

 We often get asked if tankless water heaters have the same metal heating elements that traditional tank-type water heaters use.
 The answer is yes.
 Though they instantly heat water as it flows through the device, if you slice open any existing tankless water heater on the market, you will see the same metal heating elements.
 This still leaves the homeowner with murky hot water filled with impurities.